svavarkonn/MkDocs/docs/seeed.md

 ![Sensing board](images/sensing_assembly.jpg){:style="width:100%"}

 I also made a sensing board for Baksi.
 It contains an endstop button for the Z-axis as well as a capacitive step-response proximity sensor, so that it can sense when a human gets too close, and stop moving.
-It has a Xiao SAMD21.
+The big copper area on the board is the proximity sensor.
+The board has a Xiao SAMD21 module, which has nice analog-to-digital converters.

 ![Sensing board schematic](https://fabacademy.org/2023/labs/isafjordur/students/svavar-konradsson/final-project/images/sensing_board_schematic.jpg){:style="width:100%"}